Extending CDCL-based Model Enumeration with Weights: Integrating Weight Reasoning into CDCL-Based Frameworks

 \subsection{Weight Conflict Analysis}

 The previous section defines how a partial trail maintains an upper bound on the achievable model weight and how branches that cannot reach the target threshold~$\theta$ are pruned.
 When such pruning occurs, we interpret it as a \emph{weight conflict}, analogous to a Boolean conflict in standard CDCL.
-The goal of weight-conflict analysis is to extract from the current trail a short explanation for why the threshold cannot be met, and to generate a clause that prevents the solver from revisiting the same infeasible region.
+The goal of weight-conflict analysis is to extract a short explanation from the current trail and learn a clause that prevents revisiting the same infeasible region.

 \begin{definition}[Weight conflict] Given a CNF formula $F$, a threshold~$\theta$, and a partial trail~$\mu$, we say that $\mu$ induces a \textbf{weight conflict} if every total extension $\eta \supseteq \mu$ fails to reach the threshold, i.e.,